 - NVTAC

+- Welcome New Grantees

+- This section of the NVTAC website contains materials to support grant startup activities and a grant recipient's ongoing work with veterans, employers, and partners.

-- o VLCs and Topical Webinars
+- VLCs and Topical Webinars

+- o HVRP Acronym Desk Aid

-- o HVRP Customizable Forms
+- HVRP Customizable Forms

 - o Menu of Services

+- o Resources

+- o HVRP Policies, Guidance, and Forms

-- o CoP
+- o CoPs

 - NVTI

 - NVTI Class Descriptions

-- NVTI offers career coaching courses on special populations such veterans experiencing homelessness and justice-involved veterans, rural veterans, women and LGBTQ+, older and youth veterans, and more
+- NVTI offers career coaching courses on special populations such as veterans experiencing homelessness and justice-involved veterans, rural veterans, women and LGBTQ+, older and youth veterans, and more

-- NVTI Resources
+- o NVTI Resources

+- HVRP Journey Map

+- Journey Maps walk a user through the NVTI courses they should be taking and the order in which they should be taking them.

 - WorkforceGPS